‹ back to projects

 Hardware

-The housing for the device was 3d printed from the files in the CAD
+The housing for the device was 3d printed from the files in the CAD directory at the University of Maryland's Sandbox maker space.

 The following components were used: